 How to Handle Conflict Like a Pro (Debate Tactics)

-Disagreements at work, tough conversations, or heated discussions.
+Disagreements at work, hostile Q&As, or heated discussions.

 Conflict can trigger a rush of nervous adrenaline, making it hard to articulate your thoughts.